annaplaksienko/Diff_networks_review_simulation/README.md

 *Methods* folder contains the code we used to produce power-FDR curve for five methods.

 *Plotting* folder has the dataset with all the performance results and the code that we used for plotting.

+*Real data* folder contains the dataset we used for the real data example and the code to produce the illustration.